felliott/isp-deploy/README.md

 ### 5. Login to experimenter and set up ISP experiment

-Go to `http://localhost:4212/` or the configured experimenter url in a browser.
-Login as the designated superuser via the OSF auth provider.
+Once the experimenter service is running (you should see the text "Build successful" in the docker logs), go to `http://localhost:4212/` or the configured experimenter url in a browser.
+Login as the superuser designated by the `ADMIN_GUID` config variable in `jam-setup` via the OSF auth provider.
 Select the `isp` namespace.
 Create a new experiment named "ISP".
 Click "Build Experiment" to edit the schema and replace the default with:

 ```
 {